-Smoke Detector Disposal is not available at SCARCE.
-Please see below for locations.
+Smoke detector disposal is not available at SCARCE.
+See below for locations.

 How To Properly Dispose of your Home Smoke Detector